idealwhite/tdanet/README.md

 The complete version is in development.

-## Next
+## TODO
+- Upload the pre-processed caption documents and cached mask files.
+- Upload the pre-trained models.
-- Improvement on COCO quality
+- Further improvement on COCO quality.

 ## License
 This software is for educational and academic research purpose only.
 If you wish to obtain a commercial royalty bearing license to